lutierod/rodriguez-portfolio/final-project2.md

 ## Inteview script

 **Intro:** My goal today is to get feedback on a data-based web story I'm creating.
 I’m talking to people to see what makes sense and what’s confusing.
 I'm still working on the design elements, but the general outline of the story and visualizations are there.
 All feedback is anonymous, and the total process should take less than 15 minutes of your time.
+I've sent you a link to the story if you want to open it and scan through it.

 **Questions:**
 - In your own words, what do you think this story is about?